 In May 2010, Ethan Marcotte coined the term “responsive web design” in an article published on A List Apart.
-Now, just over 6 years later, it’s almost a given that any new website being produced will be built using responsive practices.
+Now, years later, it’s almost a given that any new website being produced will be built using responsive practices.
 The number of devices that people use to access the web is huge and ever-expanding, and responsive methodologies enable us to create good experiences for users across their vast array of machines.

 Even as responsive practices were becoming de rigueur for website builds, native apps were - and of course still are - being built.
 But what about web apps that need to also be accessed on the desktop, as well as on mobile and tablet?
 One choice is to build an app AND a site, but that can lead to the issue of keeping two different sets of code and data in sync with each other.
 The other option is to build a responsive web app.

 Your app users may not even really think about the distinction between a web site and a web app.
 What they are concerned with is whether they can perform the task they need to do on the device they are using.
 Whether it’s reading an article, booking a trip or trying to learn more about a product or service they may want to buy, they just want to get the job done.

 While we may be approaching our development as an app, with a focus on functionality, if it’s going to be a web app - built in the browser - the same guiding principles for responsive will apply as if we were building a traditional website.

 - Design with content in mind - When at all possible, layout should be designed with real content in place, or at least an understanding of what the actual content will consist of.
 There’s nothing worse than designing with Lorem Ipsem and then having the design break down when the real content is ported in.
 Since many apps are going to be dealing with large data sets, this is especially important to consider.